learn-co-curriculum/phase-1-advanced-function-parameter-syntax-default-rest-spread/README.md

 ```

 Then if we want to use a different discount, we simply pass the new value as the
-second argument — that value will _override_ the default value
+second argument — that value will _override_ the default value:

 ```js
 discountedPrice(100, 0.5); //=> 50.0